 Some expenses were eliminated as one-off expenses which are not expected to occur regularly in the future.
-The amount of one-off expenses incurred during the fiscal year 2012 and eliminated in the derivation of the assumptions was ¥219 million (pre-tax), which mainly relate to costs for system development and costs related to listing on the Tokyo Stock Exchange Mothers.
+The amount of one-off expenses incurred during the fiscal year 2013 and eliminated in the derivation of the assumptions was 202 million yen (pre-tax), which mainly relate to costs for system development.

 The short period since Lifenet started operations causes a high per-policy expense in actual experience to date.
 The maintenance expense assumption has been set assuming a continuous increase in the number of policies in-force over the first 10 years (until March 31, 2018) of operation, so that the maintenance expense per policy decreases over this period, and the ultimate expense assumption has been allowed for from 2017 onwards.
-In setting Unit costs, Lifenet allow for consumption tax rates assumption (including local consumption tax), which has been set 5% (until fiscal 2013), 8% (fiscal 2014 to 30 September, 2015) and 10% (from 1 October, 2015 onwards).
-Inflation rate is set to 0%.
+In setting unit costs, Lifenet allows for consumption taxes (including local consumption tax), of 8% (from April 1, 2014 to September 30, 2015) and 10% (from October 1, 2015 onwards).
+The inflation rate is set to 0%.

-For the purpose of calculating the Value of new business, the actual acquisition expenses incurred in the reporting period have been allowed for together with the same maintenance expense assumptions used to calculate the EV.
+For the purpose of calculating the value of new business, the actual acquisition expenses incurred in the reporting period have been allowed for together with the same maintenance expense assumptions used to calculate the EV.